olivier-carrere/redaction-technique.org/src/content/docs/en/veille/didacticiels-dita-xml-xsl-fo.md

 ## Manage multilingual DITA XML documentation projects

 DITA XML is a great format for managing documentation projects.
-For multilingual projects, however, the technical editor must create a ditamap file, which contains the table-of-contents structure of the documents, by version.
+For multilingual projects, however, the technical writer must create a ditamap file, which contains the table-of-contents structure of the documents, by version.
 This creates the risk of errors and inconsistencies.
 Fortunately, an appropriate methodology and an automation script for the <abbr title="DITA Open Toolkit">DITA-OT</abbr> publishing chain remedy this problem.

 ### Methodology for multilingual DITA XML documentation projects